Microsoft Word comes with built-in spell checker and grammar checker. It also offers robust support for dictionaries.

 You can also set a language as your default language for future documents from here.

 Disable the Spell Checker

-And you can control spell-check on a per-paragraph basis.
-Select some text, and then click the Set Proofing Language button under REVIEW > Language.
+Lastly, you can control spell-check on a per-paragraph basis.
+Select some text, and then click the Set Proofing Language button under Review > Language.
 Use the options in the dialog box to disable spell-check for the selected text.